Export SharePoint Page to PDF

 Resulting PDF

-Export to PDF with MS SharePoint Designer Workflows
+Exporting to PDF with MS SharePoint Designer Workflows

-Every time a List Item is updated, or whenever a List Item's status changes to Approved, a PDF file will need to be created and archived or emailed, or any other action will need to be performed automatically.
+Every time a list item is updated, or whenever a list item’s status changes to Approved, a PDF file will need to be created and archived or emailed, or any other action will need to be performed automatically.

 The quickest way to automate the process of exporting SharePoint pages to PDF is by creating an MS SharePoint Designer Workflow: